RedHatTraining/AD482-ToT-CoffeeShop/README.md

 ## The Coffee Shop

 It's been a hard year because of the pandemic, and when you learn the lockdown is over, you want to go to the coffee shop you used to go before pandemic.

+> TODO: Image here

 It will be seen as the same old coffee shop, but not be sure about that so much, you will see a lot changed.

+> TODO: Run the coffeeshop app here
+> TODO: Show the coffeeshop app

 You want to order a favorite of yours, "frappucino" and a barista you know "Isla" takes care of your order.

+> TODO: Instructions and image here

 "Ready" she says.
 "Gracias!" you say in return and enjoy your drink.

 About an hour or so, you want to order another one.
-Isla is still there and ready take care of your order, but she can fulfill your request somehow.
+Isla is still there and ready take care of your order, but she can not fulfill your request somehow.

+> TODO: image here

 When you ask this to her, she simply says:

 "I have a preparation time around 5 seconds, but this coffee shop has strict rules on preparing the beverage in 1.5 seconds.
 So I have to either prepare it in 1.5 seconds or never."

+> TODO: Code explanation here

 "What!" you say, "even 5 seconds is very fast to prepare a beverage it must be harsh to work here."